Can-Can (film): Plot

 Simone obtains a loan from François to stage a ball, insisting he accept the deed to the café as collateral.
-On the night of the ball, Simone gets her revenge by arranging for the police to raid the café and arrest François, now the legal proprietor.
+On the night of the ball, Simone presents an elaborate Garden of Eden Ballet, reminding the audience that sin was not born in Montmartre, though it may have been perfected there.
+Simone gets her revenge by then presenting a can-can, arranging for the police to raid the café and arrest François, now the legal proprietor.
 At the ensuing trial, Simone is called to testify but does not have the heart to give evidence against François.
 As the case is to be dismissed for lack of evidence, the president of a local moral league demands that action must be taken against the lewd performance.
-Paul suggests that the court view the dance firsthand to determine that it is indeed indecent.
-A can-can is performed to the approval of all, who agree that it is not obscene.
-When the police nonetheless escort Simone to a jail wagon, she is startled to find François inside, and even more surprised when he finally proposes.
+Paul suggests that the court view the dance firsthand to determine whether it is indecent.
+Simone, Claudine, and the dancers perform a can-can to the approval of all, who agree that it is not obscene.
+When the police nonetheless escort Simone to a police wagon, she is startled to find François inside, his having staged the false arrest.
+He points out that Simone called out for him when she found herself in danger.
+Angered by the ruse, Simone is shocked when he finally proposes; she nevertheless accepts.